veronicatesei/hcl-universal-orchestrator-chart/README.md

 **For Agentic AI Builder**
  - Valkey (Redis-compatible): Used as the in-memory data store.
 Acts as a drop-in replacement for Redis.
  - Percona pgvector: Serves as the primary relational database for storing application data.
 This prerequisite is optional.
+The `global.postgres.usePercona` parameter enables the automatic installation of the database.
+By default, the `global.postgres.usePercona` parameter is set to true.
+For more information, see [Installing Required Dependencies (Valkey and PostgreSQL) https://help.hcl-software.com/UnO/v2.1.3/UnO%20Agentic%20AI%20Builder/agenticai__installation213.html]

 **Note:** If you want to deploy both the Agentic AI Builder and the AI Pilot, you only need one Percona pgvector instance.

- **For AI Pilot**
+ **For UnO AI Pilot**
  - Percona pgvector: Serves as the primary relational database for storing application data.
 This prerequisite is optional.
+The `global.postgres.usePercona` parameter enables the automatic installation of the database.
+By default, the `global.postgres.usePercona` parameter is set to true.
+For more information, see [Installing Required Dependencies (Valkey and PostgreSQL) https://help.hcl-software.com/UnO/v2.1.3/UnO%20Agentic%20AI%20Builder/agenticai__installation213.html]

  **Note:** If you want to deploy both the Agentic AI Builder and the AI Pilot, you only need one Percona pgvector instance.